Expat in Addis Ababa

 5. Insurance for Expatriates in Addis Ababa

-International medical coverage is very important for expatriates if residing in Addis Ababa.
+International medical coverage is very important for expatriates residing in Addis Ababa.
 Medical evacuation is vital if you are living in Addis Ababa or other parts of Ethiopia.
-A medical plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended and some providers have excellent medical contacts and reimbursement options in the city.
+A medical plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended, and some providers have excellent medical contacts and reimbursement options in the city.
 Many expats should also obtain global life and disability insurance coverage.
+We can cover your expat employees in the city as well.

 If you require a quote for insurance coverage for expats in Addis Ababa, contact Expat Financial today for a quote and to discuss your Addis Ababa expatriate insurance requirements.